Arya-Gupta/Object-Oriented-Programming/README.md

 # Parameterized and Default Constructors

 Parameterized constructors are those constructors that take one or more parameters.
 Default constructors are those constructors that take no parameters.
 The main things to note here are that constructors are written in the public section of the class and the constructors don’t have a return type.

+# Constructor Overloading

+Constructor overloading is a concept in which one class can have multiple constructors with different parameters.
+The main thing to note here is that the constructors will run according to the arguments for example if a program consists of 3 constructors with 0, 1, and 2 arguments, so if we pass 1 argument to the constructor the compiler will automatically run the constructor which is taking 1 argument.